-The best time to take a flight to Lagos and visit is during the dry period in August and September or December to March but bear in mind that flight prices can be higher.
-If you are looking for a cheap flight to Lagos, it is better to avoid these periods.
+The best time to take flights to Lagos is during the dry season from August to September or December to March.
+Many travellers also want to experience the Nigerian culture, so visiting during one of the festivals is recommended, such as The Lagos Black Heritage Festival in April.
+Bear in mind that flight tickets can be higher during special events so if you are looking for a cheap flights to Lagos, it is better to avoid these periods.

-Apart from the tiny Magbon Airstrip, the only airport to serve Lagos is Murtala Muhammed International Airport (LOS).
-This is on the northern outskirts of Lagos, 18 miles from the city centre.
+Murtala Muhammed International Airport (LOS) is the major airport where flights to Lagos land.
+The airport is situated on the northern outskirts of Lagos, 18 miles from the city centre.
 Once your Lagos flight lands, the easiest way to get to town from the airport is a taxi but make sure you see the driver’s ID and agree your fare before the start of the journey.
 Many hotels should also be able to arrange a shuttle bus so contact your hotel in advance.